karlmerhi/karlmerhi/README.md

-⚡ I am an aspiring developer based out of Toronto with a strong passion for coding.
+⚡ I am a Full Stack Developer based out of Toronto with a strong passion for coding.
 I am currently learning M.E.R.N and Java.
-I find great enjoyment in building side projects and am a eager learner who believes in clean code, team work, agile/scrum, and problem solving with outside the box thinking. ⚡
+I find great enjoyment in building side projects and am an eager learner who believes in clean code, teamwork, agile/scrum, and problem-solving with outside-the-box thinking. ⚡

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning M.E.A.N, ReactJS, SQL